Doing some reno work on the About Jan section. No hard hat needed. Come on in.

 To find out why I named this mental health practice after a farm, click here!

-If you like, please take a deep dive into my learning experiences here.
+To take a deep dive into my learning experiences, click here.

 And please be in touch to ask questions and let’s talk about what you need and want!